zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 There tends to be a vicious circularity, between the claim (ontology) and the methods (epistemology).

 Certainly the harmony and balance Greek perceived as beautiful, is not the same as what medieval artists found beautiful in their depiction of human form.
-Yet the Greeks philosophers were unaware of the shifting.

 **Democritus**: ultimate reality is but an incredibly large of atoms.
 Atoms and the space in between (the void).
 Everything is ultimately reducible to that level.
 What we see as flowers, buildings, animals are but ephemeral, different in atomic composition.
-The soul is a finer kind of atomics structure.
+The soul is a finer kind of atomic structure.

 Earth, air, fire and water.

 Can we even answer the ontological questions?
 Beautiful or ugly?
 True or false?
 Moral or not?

-**Heraclitus**: "no one descends twice in the same river".
+**Heraclitus**: _"no one descends twice in the same river"_.
 Sees nothing but flux and change.

 **Protagoras**: pre-Socratic.
 Founding father of **Sophist** thought.
-"Man is the measure of all things."
+_"Man is the measure of all things."_
 Judgment of any form, must have some grounding, and that grounding can only be the experiences of a lifetime, we cannot take an epistemological position external to our own human ways of thought and feeling.
 If there is a standard independent of human nature, we cannot even comprehend it.

 Hence, is pursuing truth a misguided objective?
 Each person is the measure of all things.
 Truth is subjective.
 We are not equipped to comprehend it, even if there might be objective.

-About the gods, I cannot say if they are or how they are constituted in shape, the unclarity of the subject and the shortness of human lives.
+About the gods, I cannot say if they are or how they are constituted in shape.
 I can write you about what I see and hear and touch, but I cannot write you about the gods.

-**Socrates** spends much of his work disputing the Sophists: much can be questioned about the claim.
+**Socrates** spends much of his work disputing the Sophists: much can be questioned about Protagoras's claim.
-Each man not only is not the measure of all things, we are generally very poor in understanding ourselves.
+Each man is not the measure of all things.
+We are generally very poor in understanding ourselves.
 With him philosophy becomes a humanizing and humanistic enterprise (the human condition), from which there is no retreat.

 ### Greek tragedian on men's fate

 Dance is important in Homer, Ovid and other classical authors.
-Dance of cranes Theseus.
+E.g. Dance of cranes Theseus.

 Chorus + Dance + Participants and preliterate history and moral thought.